shashshekh8-jpg/CEREBRUS-MAIN/README.md

 **CERBERUS** - Because your data deserves a guardian.

-Made with 🛡️ at [Hackathon Name] 2026
+Made with 🛡️ at FrostByte 2026

 </div>